The hospitality industry is one of the most competitive out there, with the average hotel receiving more than 10,000

 7. Help users find you online

 It’s also important to seek out relevant online hotel directories where the hotel can be listed.
 These might include using a business directory listing service to quickly create multiple listings on relevant sites, or, manually doing it yourself by seeking out hospitality industry-specific directories.
 Building citations online is still a local ranking factor, but arguably more importantly, it ensures guests can find your hotel easily.
-Again, NAP consistency is important to get right here, so it’s worth checking your existing online presence for duplicate listings and inaccuracies.
+Again, NAP consistency is important to get right here, so it’s worth checking your existing online presence with a Citation Tracker, for duplicate listings and inaccuracies.

 Hospitality is an increasingly competitive market to operate in, but there are plenty of tactics and strategies that can boost traffic and make you more visible in local SERPs.